lucasfsduarte/alpine-ebpf/README.md

 ### Usage

 You can use this container individually for your own purposes or in conjunction with an OpenFaaS template.
-To learn more, see this [guide](google.com) written for the eBPF C template that uses this image as a base.
+To learn more, see this [guide](https://github.com/lucasfsduarte/openfaas-c) written for a C template that uses a similar image as a base.

 ## Built With